 "Come, follow me," Jesus said, "and I will make you fishers of men." -Matthew 4:19

-Rev. Fr.
-David Subu
+Very Rev. Fr.
+Dr. David Subu

 In 2000 he was ordained a priest by Archbishop Nathaniel (Popp) of the Romanian Orthodox Episcopate of America at his family’s home parish of Ss.
 Peter and Paul in Dearborn Hts., MI.
 He was then assigned to the parish of Holy Cross in Hermitage, PA where he served joyfully until the end of 2005.
 In 2006, a new chapter of his family’s life began as they moved to Northern Virginia for Father’s new assignment at The Protection of the Holy Mother of God Parish (a.ka.
 St. Mary) in Falls Church.

 Fr.
 David continues to be involved in ministry to young people on a diocesan and national level.
 He has co-authored the on-line OCF Starter Kit with Rev. Fr.
 Michael Anderson, as well as a number of articles in The Orthodox Church news magazine, youth ministry programs for The Hub, and two articles with Fr.
 Benjamin Tucci in the OCA Resource Handbook, and articles in The Orthodox Church and Solia.
 He also has participated in mission trips to Project Mexico and Hogar Raphael Ayau (Guatemala) and Romania with Orthodox Christian Fellowship’s Real Break and National AROY.
 He served on the Romanian Epicopate's Episcopate Council and as Director of Department of Religious Education, and continues to serve as an anchor teacher and assitant director at Camp Vatra.
 He is co-founder of Doxacon, the first ever Christian science-fiction/fantasy conference/convention.

 In 1997, David Subu married the love of his life, Preoteasa Stephanie.
 She holds a Bachelor of Arts Degree in Art Teaching from Western Michigan University, minoring in Art History and Comparative Religion.
 They have been blessed with three children.
 Preoteasa has served in the education field in various capacities, including former assistant headmaster of Orthodox Christian Academies of Northeast Ohio (Warren, Ohio campus).
 She currently works as a Database administrator and IT support for a large local non-profit and supports the parish with her skills in this regard as well.

 Protodeacon Peter Danilchick